Migration-Focused Chicago and Study Abroad Options

 Students will participate in several pre-departure sessions to prepare for the internship experience and to connect with field site supervisors.
 Once the group is finalized the dates for these sessions will be set.

-Social Work 502: The Race, Culture & Gender on the Border class allows students a visit to the Arizona-Mexico border for an immersion course that examines race, culture, gender, and ethnicity in relation to immigration and border communities.
+Social Work 502: The Intersection of Oppression, Privilege & Diversity on the Border class allows students a visit to the Arizona-Mexico border for an immersion course that examines oppression, privilege & diversity in relation to immigration and border communities.
 The class is comprised of four pre-departure sessions held in Chicago during the 2018 Spring semester, followed by a six day immersion in Tucson and Nogales, Arizona and Nogales, Sonora, Mexico, during the 2018 spring break.
 A valid passport is required since part of the immersion takes place outside of the United States.

-This class can be taken by both undergraduate and graduate students as either SOWK 370-010(BSW) or SOWK 502-010(MSW)* Race, Culture, Gender, and Ethnicity: Diversity in Human Experience taught by Professors Ivan Medina and Maria Vidal de Haymes.
+This class can be taken by both undergraduate and graduate students as either SOWK 370-010(BSW) or SOWK 502-010(MSW)* Intersection of Oppression, Privilege & Diversity taught by Professors Ivan Medina and Maria Vidal de Haymes.
 Students also have the option of taking the course as an independent study.

 DATES OF IMMERSION COMPONANT OF COURSE: